tm-a-t/telegram-bot-handbook/pages/book/chats/groups.md

 <HelpNeeded/>
 :::

 Group messages are visible to all members.
-There is no way for a bot to show a message to one person only.
+A bot cannot send a message that only one person in the group can see.
-For example, if a bot greets new members, all members will receive the message.
+For example, when a bot greets new members, all existing members will also receive this greeting message.

-To keep the chat clean, the bot can delete auxiliary messages in some time.
+To maintain a clean chat environment, the bot can automatically delete auxiliary messages after a certain period.
-Here is an example of deleting greeting messages in 30 seconds (unless the program is interrupted):
+Here is an example of deleting greeting messages after 30 seconds (unless the program is interrupted):

 ::: tabs key:libraries
 == Folds